marcom/LinearFold.jl/README.md

 - `beamsize=100`: size used for beam search approximation.
 Larger numbers trade longer computation time for more precise answers.
 Default is `100`.

+- `constraints`: structural constraints of the predicted structure.
+A string consisting of the characters '?', '.', '(', ')', corresponding to positions that have unspecified base pairing, unpaired, or base-pairing specified by matching parentheses.

 - `is_sharpturn=false`: enable sharp turns in predictions.
 Default is `false`.